 So, how does it work?

-By leveraging four embedded sensors via the wristband, Feel collects these indicators and analyses them using cutting-edge methods of computer science.
+By leveraging five embedded sensors via the wristband, Feel collects these indicators and analyses them using cutting-edge methods of computer science.
 Heart Rate Variability (HRV) is measured through a photoplethysmogram (PPG) sensor that captures slight differences in heart rate as one lives through emotional experiences.

 Feel also measures Electrodermal Responses (EDR) through a Galvanic Skin Response (GSR) sensor, as this has been shown to be a reliable emotion-related indicator.
 An infrared Skin Temperature sensor catches differences in body temperature that have been shown to vary in a range of emotional states.
 Finally, the Inertial Measurement Unit (IMU) measures movement and activity to improve Feel's ability to detect and predict affective experiences.

 Advanced Artificial Intelligence (AI) and signal processing algorithms analyze vital signs and identify affective patterns.
 Through state-of-the-art machine and deep learning methods, Feel monitors the body’s physiological signals throughout the day to recognize the internal bodily patterns that help construct your emotional experience.
 These bodily patterns give rise to sensations that are characterized by a certain level of pleasure or displeasure, as well as by some degree of alertness (what emotion researchers call core affect).

 For example, an emotion such as joy typically involves pleasurable sensations and a relatively high level of alertness, whereas sadness correspondingly involves displeasurable sensations and relatively low alertness levels.
 Although there is no direct correspondence between any specific emotion and a particular pattern of bodily reactions, Feel reliably understands which affective area is most likely to be in given the positive or negative character of this bodily sensation (valance), together with your level of alertness.